Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases: Introduction

-In this study, our goal is to explore Chinese e-romance from a practical point of view, which attempts to understand and interpret the love consumption and romantic gift-giving of China's digital consumers by analyzing massive Alibaba Valentine's Day purchases.
-Alibaba, the biggest e-commerce company worldwide, is leading China's e-market with 58\% of the online retail sales and 755 million active users~\cite{investopedia}.
-The latest market survey by KPMG and Mei.com suggests that Alibaba is the most popular e-commerce platform in China, with 44\% of the millennials choosing it as their favorite online shopping channel~\cite{kpmg}.
-For these reasons, we select Alibaba as our testbed to probe into the extent to which each sales category and each consumer group can exhibit romantic love within China's e-market over Valentine's Day period.
-Specifically, we tracked 1.07 million shoppers and their 7.92 million products purchased around Valentine's Day.
-Next, we formulated an innovative Romance Index (RI) to measure products and shoppers' e-romantic values quantitatively.
-Finally, we visualized the RI analysis results to help illustrate Chinese e-romance from the perspective of various sales categories and various consumer groups.
-In addition, this empirical information visualization also contributes to improving the segmentation, targeting, and positioning of China's market for Valentine's Day.
+In this study, our goal is to explore Chinese e-romance from a practical point of view, which attempts to understand the love consumption and romantic gift-giving of China's online shoppers by analyzing the massive Valentine's Day purchase-data on Alibaba for 2019.
+Alibaba, the biggest e-commerce company worldwide, is leading China's e-market with 53.3\% of the online retail sales and 758 million active users (Blystone, 2021).
+The latest market survey by KPMG and Mei.com suggests that Alibaba is the most popular e-commerce platform in China, with 44\% of the millennials choosing it as their favorite online shopping channel (Mehra, 2017).
+For these reasons, we select Alibaba as our testbed to probe into the extent to which each product category and each shopper group can exhibit romantic love within China's e-market over the Valentine's Day period.
+First, we tracked 1.07 million shoppers and their 7.92 million products purchased around Valentine's Day.
+Next, we formulated an innovative romance index (RI) to measure products' and shoppers' e-romantic values quantitatively.
+Finally, we visualized the RI analysis results to help illustrate Chinese e-romance from the perspectives of different product categories and shopper groups.
+In addition, this empirical information visualization also contributes to improving the segmentation, targeting, and positioning of China's market for Valentine's Day.\\